mylittletony/mylittletony.github.io/_posts/2016-12-12-case-study-unruly.markdown

 <p>The Dashboard and portal go a long way ​for​ ​monitoring ​and​ ​troubleshooting​ on a ​daily basis.
 Additionally, instant chat​ engagement ​with support ​and ​enhanced traffic stats help us keep a WiFi standards high.</p>

-<h2>Any features you’d like to see added?</h2>

-<p>Nothing that springs to mind immediately.
-We rely on the CT team to come up with new sustainable features.</p>

-<h2>Is there anything Cucumber can do better?</h2>

-<p>To decrease the outage emails sent erroneously​. i.e. getting an outage email when there’s no outage.</p>

 <h2>Anything else you’d like to add?</h2>

 <p>Keep up the good work!</p>